-A Clinical Psychology Service for young people living with illness, physical health problems and visible differences
+A Clinical Psychology Service for young people living with illness and physical health problems

 This is where we come in.
-Anna and Jemma have 40 years of collective experience of working with young people and their families, who are living with illness and/or visible differences.
-We ultimately believe that all young people are amazing.
+Anna and Jemma have 40 years of collective experience of working with young people and their families.
+We believe that all young people are amazing.
 Sometimes it’s not about how talented you are or how hard you try.
 Life can get stuck because the demands are just too great.

-We are passionate about working with young people to help them get un-stuck, and thriving in all areas of their life – for you to be happy with yourself, in your relationships, and with thoughts about the future, all whilst keeping up with whatever the illness throws at you.
-We also work with families to do the same.
+We are passionate about working with young people to help them get un-stuck and thriving in all areas of their life – for you to be happy with yourself, your relationships, and your future.
+All whilst keeping up with whatever an illness may throw at you.
+We work with families and professionals to do the same.

 About us